innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 #                                    COATINGS

-* We introducing the specific coating for cooling system
+* We introducing the specific coating for cooling system in fan blades

 * By using used ultra-white and ultra-emissive magnesium oxide (MgO)-polyvinylidene fluoride (PVDF) nano-composite prepared from materials that are earth abundant, cheap, non-toxic and non-harmful